yigitm/Newsweek/README.md

 ## PROJECT: NEWSWEEK CLONE

-This project consists of building a clone of [Newsweek](https://www.newsweek.com/) main landing page with Bootstrap 4.
+The goal is to make a mobile first, responsive clone of [Newsweek](https://www.newsweek.com/) main landing page with Bootstrap.

 ## Project Design:

 ![Project Design](images/drawing.svg)

-The goal is to make a mobile first, responsive clone of "Newsweek" web site.

 This landing page is designed & built with a combination of Bootstrap 4 framework and HTML & CSS features.